ocean-tracking-network/node-manager-training/_episodes/10_Detections.md

 **For Lotek**
 - Exporting to CSV is more complicated, please reach out to OTN for specific steps for a given instrument model

-For **all other manufacturers**, contact OTN staff to get specifics on the detection data loading workflow.
+For **all other manufacturers**, contact the OTN Data Team to get specifics on the detection data loading workflow.

 ## convert - Fathom (vdat) Export - VRL to CSV Nodebook
 This will use the `vdat.exe` executable to export from VRL/VDAT to CSV.